kimbilaontoast/uddesa/05-english-pātimokkha/01-chapter5.md

-# English Pātimokkha - Brāhmali translation - May 2025
+# English Pātimokkha - May 2025

 ## Introduction